 Preventing Future Damage to Important Documents

-“Disasters can strike at any time, and if it happens, you’ll have a lot on your mind,” advises Andy Phillips, vice president of The Tax Institute at H&R Block.
+“Disasters can strike at any time, and if it happens, you’ll have a lot on your mind,” says Andy Phillips, vice president of The Tax Institute at H&R Block.

 “If you’re able to find time to prepare your records and safeguard them as well as implement processes for your family, it will save a lot of time down the road.”